Lee Hasdell: Shootfighting in Japan, Netherlands and UK (1997–1999)

 On 29 May 1998, Hasdell fought Hiromitsu Kanehara in Sapporo, Japan.
 The match went the full thirty minutes and Kanehara was declared the winner due to multiple forced rope escapes.
 Just over a week later in Utrecht, Netherlands he beat Dutch fighter Dave van der Veen by knock-out in the second round, securing his first victory in Rings Holland.

-On 21 September 1998, Hasdell returned to Japan where he defeated Kenichi Yamamoto by KO.
+On 21 September 1998, Hasdell defeated future UFC Japan winner, Kenichi Yamamoto by KO in Yokohama, Japan.
 On 11 October 1998, Hasdell re-matched Hiromitsu Kanehara, this time at Night of the Samurai II in Milton Keynes, England and after 15 minutes, Hasdell lost again by decision.
 Later that month, he fought Gilbert Yvel in Heerenveen, Netherlands and was defeated via technical-knockout due to a cut in the first round.

 On 20 November 1998, Hasdell began what would be a trilogy of matches with Yasuhito Namekawa.
 Their first confrontation was held in Osaka, Japan; after twenty minutes it was declared a draw.
 Their rematch was held on 23 January 1999, at the Budokan Hall in Tokyo, Japan.
 Hasdell received a yellow card for an illegal punch and failed to knock out Namekawa after landing multiple knee strikes, losing the contest by decision.
 The third and final bout was held in Milton Keynes, England at Night of the Samurai III on 7 March 1999.
 Hasdell was trailing the fight by two points before knocking Namekawa out with a knee strike at 5:55.

-He returned to Japan on 23 April 1999, defeating Ryuki Ueyama due to disqualification and submitting Ricardo Fyeet four months later.
+He returned to Japan on 23 April 1999, defeating future DEEP Japan middleweight champion, Ryuki Ueyama via to disqualification and submitting Ricardo Fyeet four months later.
 On 15 September 1999, Hasdell fought Satoshi Honma in Tokyo, Japan and after twenty minutes, the bout ended in a draw.
 The following month, Hasdell faced Dave van der Veen for a second time at Total Fight KRG 5 in Milton Keynes, England.
 Hasdell won by armbar at 1:47 of the first round to retain his U.T.F super-fight heavyweight shootfighting title.